pratyushplp/pratyushplp/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on python, react, JS, docker and C#
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m currently learning about machine learning, deep learning
 - 📫 How to reach me: pratyushplp@gmail.com
 -->